As Afghanistan falls to the Taliban, US groups prepare for a wave of migrants - KTVZ

 Getting visas for Afghans trying to leave the country will likely be a lengthy procedure, one that in this case will mostly require Special Immigrant Visas, or SIVs.

 It’s unclear how many Afghans will arrive in the US.
-The International Refugee Assistance Project estimated on Wednesday that some 100,000 refugees will relocate to the US.
+The International Refugee Assistance Project estimated on Wednesday that some 100,000 Afghan SIV applicants and their families are eligible to relocate to the US.

 Roughly 2,000 Afghan refugees have relocated so far, a majority to Fort Lee, Virginia.
 Additionally, there are 20,000 SIV applicants in the pipeline, with about 10,000 of those at the beginning stages of the process, according to the State Department.